gearglow/ReptiliaWithATwist/The List.md

 "Alright, Miss Lovegood, show us your stuff! _Lux trabem!_"

 Luna, muttering a spell under her breath, flicked her wand in an intricate pattern and the beam split into a rainbow spectrum, lines of glowing white runes intertwined among them.
 She flicked a few specific places, and swished her wand with a flourish as the beam recohered.
 It was now a thin, intense rod of actinic blue, and was roughly three feet long.
-A low hum could be heard as Prof. Vector slowly waved her wand around.
+A low hum could be heard as Professor Vector slowly waved her wand around.

 Luna grinned, flourished her wand like a fencer, and intoned, "_ense lucis radium!_" A similar beam of glowing, humming magic, this one tinged with fuchsia sparks, extended from the tip of her own wand.
 The two crossed the beams as if fencing, and then canceled the spells.